lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 #### 2.4.
 New target limit modes

-The `StackingRouter` contract should support more than two target limit modes.
+The `StackingRouter` contract should support boosted exit requests for Validator Exit Bus Oracle.
 To implement this the following changes are needed:
 - The `isTargetLimitActive` field in the `NodeOperatorSummary` structure should be replaced with the new `targetLimitMode` field;
 - Existing external `updateTargetValidatorsLimits` method should be updated;
 - Existing `getNodeOperatorSummary` method should be updated.